lvgl/lvgl/README.md

 - Multi language support with UTF-8 support
 - Fully customizable graphical elements

-- Hardware independent to use with any MCU or display
+- Hardware independent to use with any microcontroller or display
 - Scalable to operate with few memory (80 kB Flash, 10 kB RAM)
 - OS, External memory and GPU supported but not required
 - Single frame buffer operation even with advances graphical effects